hnt4499/vebits-api/README.md

 A high-level, comprehensive package that leverages user's experience when working with Tensorflow's Object Detection API.

 ## Overview
 This package has been developed to turn my works at [Vebits](https://vebits.com/en) into a friendly, easy-to-use API that facilitate user's experience when working with [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-New features are being developed and tested to working with [DarkNet](https://github.com/pjreddie/darknet)/[Darkflow](https://github.com/thtrieu/darkflow) for training YOLO models running real-time on mobile devices.
+New features are being developed and tested to working with [DarkNet](https://github.com/pjreddie/darknet)/[Darkflow](https://github.com/thtrieu/darkflow) for training YOLO models running real-time on mobile devices; as well as with MM.
 ## Dependencies
 All dependencies are listed under `requirement.txt`
 ```